munireddy/azAdTf/README.md

-# azvmsswithlogin
-Terraform project with login.
+# Azure Dev Ops Pipeline with Terraform.
 To use this code, you need to export the required variable in the .bash_profile of the machine from where you want to execute this code.

 ----------------------------Steps to login to Auzre through terrafrom -----------------